Tips to Cut Monthly Expenses

-Gone are the days when you would continuously pore over your utilities bill to figure out the best ways to reduce energy costs.
+Gone are the days when you would continuously review your utility bill to figure out the best ways to reduce energy costs.
 In the modern economy, technological advances and legislative accommodation have made it easier for consumers to make objective decisions, reduce energy consumption and upgrade electrical equipment.

-Coat Your Roof White
+1. Coat Your Roof White

 The federal government's Energy.gov resource portal suggests that you paint your roof in white to make it cool.
 Remember that a cool roof absorbs less heat and reflects more sunlight, which is the perfect combo you want, especially if you live in areas where high temperature is the norm rather than the exception.

-Turn Lights and Electric Appliances Off
+2. Turn Lights and Electric Appliances Off

 When you go on a vacation, you certainly turn lights off and unplug electric appliances, so why not applying the same tactic to the nightly sleep routine.
 Before going to bed, just take a few minutes to walk around the house or apartment and turn off everything from lights to computers and TVs – don't let the TV on standby.

-Reduce Your Water Heater Counter
+3. Reduce Your Water Heater Counter

 The U.S. Department of Energy recommends that you turn down your water heater, bringing the mark to 120 degrees Fahrenheit.
 That way, you save money on utilities bills but also cut energy that typically is wasted.
 The Energy Department also suggests that you insulate your water heater to diminish energy consumption and the bill you get each month.

-Save on Furnace and Air Conditioner Filters
+4. Save on Furnace and Air Conditioner Filters

 If you are like me, you certainly don't like to constantly change furnace and AC filters once a month, not only because you sometimes believe the furnace you are changing still has some useful life in it but also because of the recurrent purchase of furnaces.
 To prevent that frustration, buy a reusable or washable furnace.
 Note that you still need to change the filter, though, because your HVAC system is less efficient if you wait too long before changing your filter.

-Purchase New Appliances
+5. Purchase New Appliances

 Electric appliances work the same way your other equipment, say, your car, operate.
 They all invariably bow to obsolescence, which typically results from wear and tear.
 Old appliances tend to increase energy consumption, which maximizes overall capacity on the national electricity grid.
 This is why, among other factors, the federal government and various State Legislatures have implemented incentives and tax breaks to increase energy efficiency.

-Do a Periodic Check
+6. Do a Periodic Check

 You do an annual medical checkup, not because you necessarily are sick or feel morose, but because you simply want to have peace of mind about your health condition.
 You apply the same approach to your car, doing a maintenance check at the end of each year or every six months.

-Compare Your Bill to Your Meter
+7. Compare Your Bill to Your Meter